neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 !media mesh_hs.png
   id=mesh_hs
-  caption=Unstructured mesh heat source computed by OpenMC, shown on the midplane of the pincell, with 20000 particles per batch, 1000 inactive batches, and 10000 total batches style=width:55%;margin-left:auto;margin-right:auto
+  caption=Unstructured mesh heat source computed by OpenMC, shown on the midplane of the pincell, with 20000 particles per batch, 1000 inactive batches, and 10000 total batches style=width:45%;margin-left:auto;margin-right:auto

 Note that adding unstructured mesh tallies only affects how the heat source is measured in OpenMC - the use of unstructured mesh tallies has no bearing on the temperature and density resolution going *into* OpenMC.
-For this example, the temperature will have the same resolution as shown in [lwr_solid_temp_mc], albeit with slightly different values because the use of unstructured mesh tallies changes the coupled solution from the case with cell tallies due to the different resolution of the heat source.
+For this example, the temperature will have the same resolution as shown in [lwr_solid_temp_mc], albeit with slightly different values because the use of unstructured mesh tallies changes the coupled solution due to the different resolution of the heat source.